wpilibsuite/frc-docs/source/docs/software/advanced-controls/state-space/state-space-flywheel-walkthrough.rst

 Where :math:`\mathbf{y}` is the flywheel's velocity, as measured by a sensor of some kind.

-The ``LinearSystem`` class contains methods for easily creating state-space systems indentified using :term:`system identification`.
+The ``LinearSystem`` class contains methods for easily creating state-space systems identified using :term:`system identification`.
 This example shows a flywheel model with a kV of 1 and a kA of 0.5:

 .. tabs::